 In these kinds of cases the patriarchal mindset and social pressure plays a vital role.
 Many women in Bangladesh believe their husband has the right to beat them, therefore, when they suffer extreme violence they come to the police, later, when the husband ask for forgiveness they withdraw the case.
 This puts extreme pressure on the police in Bangladesh.
 Having said that, corruption from the police also plays a significant role here as, sometimes the victim has been threatened by the perpetrator and made them withdraw a case.
 Therefore, it could be argued that the police need to investigate further down the line to find out the truth behind each case.

-Women’s lack of agency in the face of unjust legal practices is illustrated by Shapla (Rape victim) who said in her interview with me –
+Women’s lack of agency in the face of unjust legal practices is illustrated by Ms. S (Rape victim) who said in her interview with me –

-“I don’t think Criminal justice system is fair in our country.
-I didn’t go to police because I have seen people who go to police and didn’t get anything in return.
+“ I didn’t go to police because I have seen people who go to police and didn’t get anything in return.
 The police harassed them.
 My neighbour in my colony; a woman whose husband beat her daily; she went to the police.
 Therefore police arrested him after one day he was released from the police station because he paid bribe.
 After his released he came back to home and beat his wife dangerously and broke her hand.
 After few days he divorced her.
 She went to the police again but didn’t get any justice.
 In fact the police said to her it’s her fault that her husband divorced her.
 This complicated situation in our judicial body made me not to go to the police again.
 In this country people like us who doesn’t have money, don’t get justice.
 In fact access to the judicial procedure is hard, for example, how will I go to court and run my case?
 I need lots of money to do that, who will give me money?
 This whole situation makes me afraid to go to the police”.

-In this example, it is clear that Shapla’s explanation for not going to the police is shaped in terms of her neighbour’s previous poor experience.
+In this example, it is clear that Ms. S explanation for not going to the police is shaped in terms of her neighbour’s previous poor experience.
 Hence, whatever the law says, some women do not have faith that they will be protected because they have witnessed not just the failure of justice for others but also the terrible consequences of even attempting to seek justice.
 Shapla also cites the limits of her financial capacity to follow through her case.
 In Kabeer’s (2005: 13 -14) framework of empowerment she discusses the “ability to make choices” about one’s own life.
 However, in Bangladesh women are reluctant to make life choices; therefore not using the resources available for them because they see the corruption in the legislative body.
 The victim also fears that if she goes to the police it will involve a handsome amount of money, which she will not be able to provide.
 Therefore, although the law is there, women aren’t accessing it.
 According to Banerjee, (2020), in the vast majority of the cases justice has been denied and when women go for justice in the legislative body, a significant number of them are pressured for revealing the case or compelled to drop the case (Banerjee, 2020: 3).
-Moreover, it is evident that the police are less keen on researching these cases and a large portion of them are debased and accept bribes from the culprits.
+Moreover, it is evident that the police are less keen on researching these cases and a large portion of them are debased and accept bribes from the accused.